applied-crypto-lab/picco/README.md

 **Compilation mode.** PICCO is equipped with three possible modes for compilation and execution.
 In *testing mode* (denoted with the flag `-t`), computational parties use public key cryptography in order to set up secure communication channels.
 Inputs to the computation (as specified in a user's program) must be properly shared beforehand using `picco-utility`.
 In *deployment mode* (denoted with the flag `-d`), computational parties use public key cryptography in order to set up secure communication channels.
 Inputs to the computation (as specified in a user's program) must be properly shared beforehand using `picco-web`.
 In *measurement mode* (denoted with the flag `-m`) foregoes public key infrastructure, instead having parties directly establish communication channels with each other.
 Any secret shared private inputs are produced via local pseudorandom generators once the initial setup is completed.
 This mode is useful if you are exclusively interested in benchmarking specific operations or protocols.

 **Note: as of this time measurement mode only supports generating shares of random private values, but not random public values.
-Any restrictions other restrictions outlined in [the corresponding section](#restrictions-on-user-programs) apply to both deployment and measurement modes.**
+Any restrictions other restrictions outlined in [the corresponding section](#restrictions-on-user-programs) apply to all modes deployment, testing and measurement modes.**

 **Program compilation.** To compile a user's program into its secure implementation, one needs to execute the following command: